Army-Ant/ArmyAnt.Net/README.md

 # ArmyAnt.Net
-A Visual Studio library for C#, F# and VB.Net
+A .Net Stardard class library for C#